78 Comments

 • If you are the parent of a foreigner with resident status in Peru: birth certificate of the foreigner with resident status in Peru showing you as the parent with Apostille or, if the country in which the document was issued didn't sign the Apostille Convention legalized by a Peruvian consulate (not older than 6 months).
 Once in Peru, the document has to be translated into Spanish and in some cases legalized by the Ministry of Foreign Affairs.

 Applying for a family visa is a simple and straightforward process, but might be a little confusing here and there if you are not familiar with the process and the steps involved.
-Please see our walk-through below as general guidance only as requirements and processes change quickly.
+Please see our walk-through below, which should enable you to start and finish this little endeavor on your own, as general guidance only as requirements and processes change quickly.
 At least basic Spanish skills are required to fill in forms and understand instructions.

 Last steps before your family visa application in Peru